Think you need help with saving money? Then technology could be your answer. Take a look at this Chip app review to see how it could help you.

 Anyhow, within a week, £16.23 was added to my Chip account.
 I received notification in the morning and was given until 4 pm if I wanted to cancel.
 Eight days later, another £8.08 was added and 11 days later £14.07.
 The following month, £17.85 was added on the 7th.

 In less than a month, £56.24 had been moved to my Chip account.
-If I’m honest, it was a bit more than I thought but you have the option to reduce the amount you save.
-And you can always cancel any money due to be moved.
+If I’m honest, it was a bit more than I thought but I had the option to reduce the amount I wanted to save.
+And I could always cancel any money due to be moved.

 Any other benefits to the Chip app?